Consider Main Reasons to Choose Extended Development Team Over Other Models

 Extended Development Team Explained

 In its simplest definition, an extended development team is a group of tech experts hired to work on a project (especially a long-term project) alongside an already existing in-house team.
+Sometimes it can be replaced with a staff augmentation definition.
 In most cases, these experts are sourced from other countries and augmented with the in-house staff with a common goal of working together on the client’s project.

 With that in mind, when is an extended software development team the best choice?